MaartenGr/BERTopic/docs/algorithm/algorithm.md

 [sentence-transformers](https://github.com/UKPLab/sentence-transformers).
 These models are pre-trained for many languages and are great for creating either document- or sentence-embeddings.

-In BERTopic, you can choose any sentence transformers model but there are two models that are set as defaults:
+In BERTopic, you can choose any sentence-transformers model but there are two models that are set as defaults:

 * `"all-MiniLM-L6-v2"`
 * `"paraphrase-multilingual-MiniLM-L12-v2"`